Insights

 That view has changed.

 Today, vendor compliance plays a central role in competitive property management operations.
-When PMCs manage compliance as part of a broader vendor management strategy, it strengthens vendor networks, accelerates execution, and improves portfolio-wide confidence.
+When compliance controls vendor onboarding, activation, and enforcement, it determines how vendor management performs across the portfolio.
 In this environment, compliance has become a competitive advantage, not just a requirement.

 Why Vendor Management Now Defines Competitive Performance